fledge-iot/fledge-filter-asset/docs/index.rst

   - **ARRAY** : removes FLOAT_ARRAY
   - **2D_ARRAY** : removes 2D_FLOAT_ARRAY
   Datapoint types are case insensitive.

--- **flatten**: This action will flatten nested datapoint structure to single level.

-Example: datapoint "pressure" will be flattened as "pressure_floor1", "pressure_floor2", "pressure_floor3" ..coe-block:: JSON
-  {
-      "pressure": {"floor1":30, "floor2":34, "floor3":36 }
-  }

   - **datapointmap**: Map the names of the datapoints within the asset.
 In this case a third property is included in the rule object, "map".
 This is an object that maps the current names of the data points to new names.